clojure-emacs/cider/README.md

 <kbd>C-c C-d r</kbd>                 | Lookup symbol in Grimoire.
 <kbd>C-c C-d a</kbd>                 | Apropos search for functions/vars.
 <kbd>C-c C-d A</kbd>                 | Apropos search for documentation.
+<kbd>C-c C-q</kbd>                   | Quit the current nREPL connection.
+With a prefix argument it will quit all connections.

 ### cider-repl-mode